 Caring for your own hair can be tricky when you don’t know where to start, never mind for the hair of your child.

 This blog is going to help you find out not only where to start but also where you're going when it comes to looking after your child's afro hair.
 At Afrocenchix, we know ourselves to be myth busters disbanding the ideas that afro hair unattractive and or unmanageable.
+We want you and your children to have the same confidence in afro hair as we do, knowing that afro hair is beautiful!

 Not sure where to begin?
 Well, ignore the hype about 'finding your porosity' and hair type.
 Caring for afro hair can seem complex but with a little know how it's as easy as A, B, C. Trust us, with the right hair care practices, prevent common afro hair problems such as breakage, dandruff and itchy scalp, and give them and yourself hair confidence!